-You can add the video block by searching and/or selecting it from the block selector, or you can type
+You can add the VideoPress block by searching for and selecting it within the block selector.
+You can also type

 Select a Video

-You can add a video directly within the block by dragging the file to the block or using one of the three buttons: Upload, Media Library, and Insert from URL.
+You can add a video directly within the block by dragging the file to the block, or you can use one of the three buttons: Upload, Media Library, or Insert from URL.

-- Media Library allows you to select any video file that’s already been uploaded to your library, including those that have been uploaded to Jetpack’s video hosting.
+- Media Library allows you to select any VideoPress file that’s already been uploaded to your library.

-- Insert from URL allows you to insert any video URL, both from Jetpack’s video hosting and third-party services.
+- Insert from URL allows you to insert the video URL directly.

-Once the video successfully uploads you’ll see the ‘Upload complete!’ notification.
+Once the video successfully uploads, you’ll see the ‘Upload complete!’ notification.
 When you are settled with your Video Title and Thumbnail, click Done and you’ll see your video embedded into your post or page.
-There you’ll be able to set a caption for your video and access the Block Toolbar.
+From there, you’ll be able to set a caption for your video and access the Block Toolbar.

-The video block allows you to change the video’s alignment on the page, add text tracks, and edit the video used in the block.
+The VideoPress block toolbar allows you to change the video’s alignment on the page, change the video’s poster image, and add text tracks.

 By clicking the Change alignment button, you can change the video’s alignment to Align left, Align center, Align right, Wide width, or Full width.

-You can then press Select Track to be able to select a previously uploaded file or proceed to upload one.
-Label and Source Language fields will automatically be populated if nothing is inserted.
+You can then press Upload Track to upload your .vtt file.
+The Label and Source Language fields will automatically be populated if nothing is inserted.

-Save and your track will get added to the video.
-Preview your post, and the subtitles menu will be available in the video player with your text track available as an option for a viewer to select.
+Click Save and your track will be added to the video.
+When you preview your post or page, you will see the subtitles menu that will be available in the video player, with your text track available as an option for a viewer to select.

-Every block has specific options in the editor sidebar and options found in the block toolbar.
-If you do not see the sidebar, simply click the ‘cog’ icon next to the Publish button.
+Every block has options available in the editor sidebar.
+If you do not see the sidebar, click the ‘cog’ icon next to the Publish button, and it will appear.